rimrakhimov/reactor-cakeml/README.md

 # reactor-cakeml
-The repository contains an implementation of the reactive programming pattern using the CakeML programming language
+The repository contains an implementation of the reactive programming pattern using CakeML programming language